Bruno: Backpropagation Running Undersampled for Novel device Optimization: Materials and Methods

 The \ac{felif} neuron \cite{gibertini2024}, which co-integrates \ac{cmos} and \ac{fecap} technology, uses the non-linear charge-voltage relationship of the \ac{fecap} to integrate the inputs to two different state variables, the dielectric and the ferroelectric polarization.
 The dielectric polarization is linear with the voltage across the capacitor and would result in the behaviour of a conventional \ac{lif} neuron.
 However, the non-volatile ferroelectric polarization is gated by the membrane potential V$\mathrm{_{mem}}$, the voltage across the capacitor, and only increases when a certain membrane potential V$\mathrm{_c}$ is reached.
 The ferroelectric polarization then accumulates until the saturation polarization P$\mathrm{_s}$ is reached.
 The \ac{felif} can thus be described phenomenologically by an \ac{if} neuron gated by a \ac{li} (Figure \ref{fig:felif_diagram:a}), resulting in a neuron capable of tracking significant inputs over long time frames.

-Based on the model extracted from the FeCap-CMOS neuron circuit \cite{gibertini2024}, the behaviour can be described as follows.
+Based on the model extracted from the \ac{fecap}-\ac{cmos} neuron circuit \cite{gibertini2024}, the behaviour can be described as follows.
 The derivative of the membrane potential is obtained by dividing all the currents flowing into the \ac{fecap} by its capacitance and the parasitic capacitance originating from the \ac{cmos} circuit:

 similar to a \ac{lif} neuron, where V$\mathrm{_{mem}}$ is the membrane potential, $\mathrm{I_{syn}}$ is the synaptic input current, $\mathrm{I_{leak}}$ is the leakage current through the ferroelectric capacitor and $\mathrm{I_p}$ is the displacement current of the ferroelectric polarization.
 The ferroelectric displacement current results from the ferroelectric polarization process under an electric field and is proportional to the derivative of the polarization: